A Comprehensive Plan for Franklin Park

 This planning process includes three phases, each of which involves public input.
 The first phase analyzes the Village's existing conditions, using information gathered from a steering committee, interviews with key stakeholders, a community workshop, economic and demographic data, and existing plans and studies.
 The second phase will capture a shared vision for the future of Franklin Park and identify specific goals and objectives necessary to achieve that vision.
 The third phase will create the comprehensive plan document, outlining the policies, programs, and actions needed to implement the Village's plan.

 Residents and community stakeholders will have multiple opportunities to be engaged throughout this planning process.
-The first chance to get involved was held on Tuesday, August 4, 2015, at the Franklin Park Police Station (9451 W. Belmont, Franklin Park), where more than 40 residents and representatives of various governmental agenices attended.
+The first chance to get involved was on Tuesday, August 4, 2015, at the Franklin Park Police Station (9451 W. Belmont, Franklin Park), where more than 40 residents and representatives of various governmental agenices attended.
 At this meeting, participants learned about the comprehensive planning process and shared their ideas about the strengths and challenges facing the Village.

 Residents identified these key Village strengths, which should be leveraged in trying to improve quality of life: